On the Generalized Essential Matrix Correction: An efficient solution to the problem and its applications: Introduction

 \section{Introduction}

 The epipolar constraint is one of the fundamental geometry constraints in computer vision.
 It relates the rigid transformation between two cameras with different external parameters \cite{Ma,Hartley} and correspondences between points in the two images.
-It is one of the most common tools for scene reconstruction, known as passive techniques, i.e. two cameras looking at the same scene at different positions.
-These techniques have also been used in robot vision applications, such as visual odometry \cite{Nister}.
+It is one of the most common tools for scene reconstruction, known as passive techniques, i.e., two cameras looking at the same scene from different points of view.
+The epipolar constraint has been used in many other applications, such as visual odometry \cite{Nister}.

 For many years, authors focused on perspective cameras to build this stereo pair \cite{Hartley}, see Fig.~\ref{fig:camera_sys}\subref{fig:central_rep}.
 However, these cameras have, among several disadvantages, a limited field of view.
 To overcome this, some authors have developed new camera systems.
-Special emphasis has been devoted to omnidirectional cameras, which can be either set up using catadioptric camera systems (combination of perspective cameras with mirrors) \cite{Nalwa,Nayar,Micusik}, or multi-perspective camera systems \cite{Kim,Lee}, both ensuring a wider field of view.
-In most of these cases, these omnidirectional cameras are non-central (e.g. see for example \cite{Swaminathan} for omnidirectional catadioptric cameras).
+Special emphasis has been given to omnidirectional cameras, which get a larger field of view from a combination of perspective cameras with mirrors and/or fisheye lenses, the use of \cite{Nalwa,Nayar,Micusik}, or multi-perspective camera systems \cite{Kim,Lee}.
+Most of these devices are non-central (see \cite{Swaminathan}).
 Other types of imaging sensors have been proposed.
-Most of them cannot be modeled by the perspective camera model due to their physical constraints.
+The perspective camera model cannot model most of them due to their physical constraints.
 Examples include pushbroom cameras \cite{Gupta} or refractive imaging devices \cite{Treibitz}.
-Cameras that cannot be modeled by the perspective camera model are called {\it non-central}.
-To handle any type of camera (central or non-central), we consider a pair of camera systems that are parameterized by the general camera model \cite{Grossberg,Sturm2,Miraldo3}.
-In this model, camera pixels are mapped onto generic 3D straight lines in the world.
-If all these 3D lines intersect in a single point, the system will be central (see Fig.~\ref{fig:camera_sys}\subref{fig:central_rep}), otherwise it is non-central (see Fig.~\ref{fig:camera_sys}\subref{fig:ncentral_rep}).
+These kind of cameras are called non-central.
+To handle both central or non-central systems, we consider a pair of camera systems that are parameterized by the general camera model \cite{Grossberg,Sturm2,Miraldo3}.
+In this model, camera pixels are mapped into generic 3D straight lines in the world.
+If all these 3D lines intersect in a single point, the system is central (see Fig.~\ref{fig:camera_sys}\subref{fig:central_rep}), otherwise it is non-central (see Fig.~\ref{fig:camera_sys}\subref{fig:ncentral_rep}).